Executive Guide for Cyber Accountability Laws

 The four-day clock starts when the company determines an incident is material, not when the incident occurs.
 This creates pressure on executives to make rapid assessments while still gathering facts.
 The determination of materiality is a judgment call, and executives who delay reporting while downplaying an incident's significance may face enforcement.

-The SEC has made clear that cybersecurity is a board-level issue.
+The SEC has made clear cybersecurity is a board-level issue.
 Directors are expected to receive regular briefings, understand the company's risk profile, and ensure management maintains appropriate controls.
-Directors who rubber-stamp cybersecurity reports without asking substantive questions may be deemed to have breached their fiduciary duties if a material incident occurs.
+Leaders who rubber-stamp cybersecurity reports without asking substantive questions may be deemed to have breached their fiduciary duties if a material incident occurs.

 The Federal Trade Commission's Safeguards Rule applies to non-bank financial institutions including mortgage brokers, automobile dealers, tax preparers, and consumer finance companies.
 The rule requires these businesses to develop, implement, and maintain a comprehensive information security program.

 Michigan has adopted several laws that create accountability for cybersecurity failures.
-The state implemented the Insurance Data Security Model Law, which applies to all insurers and insurance producers licensed in Michigan.
+The state implemented the Insurance Data Security Law, which applies to all insurers and insurance producers licensed in Michigan.

-The Model Law requires insurers to develop comprehensive information security programs based on risk assessments.
-Each insurer must designate a qualified individual responsible for the program.
 Senior management or the board must approve the security program in writing.
 Most significantly, the law requires annual certification filed with the Michigan Department of Insurance and Financial Services.
-This certification must be signed by a board member or senior officer attesting that the insurer has complied with the law's requirements.
+This certification must be signed by a board member or senior officer attesting the insurer has complied with the law's requirements.

 Michigan insurers who fail to maintain adequate programs or who provide false certifications face regulatory sanctions including license suspension or revocation.
 The individual who signed a false certification may be personally sanctioned, including being prohibited from serving in executive or board positions for other insurers.